concourse/concourse/README.md

 ## Building

+Fly is built using [Go](http://golang.org/).
 Building and testing fly is most easily done from a checkout of [concourse](https://github.com/concourse/concourse).

 1. Check out concourse and update submodules: